RCIC-UCI-Public/website-rcic/docs/source/software/user-installed.rst

    Next steps are executed on interactive node.

-2. **Find and load desired modules**
+#. **Download your software**

+   | Software sources and temporary compilation files can be large.
+   | Do not copy software distribution files into your $HOME.

-   Downloaded sources and temporary compilation files for software installs can be large, we recommend to use your private  area in :tt:`/pub/ucinetid` or  your group lab allocation on another DFS file system for compiling and installing.
+   We recommend to use your private area :tt:`/pub/$USER` ($USER is your UCINetID) or your group lab allocation on some DFS file system for downloading, compiling and installing.

+   For example, to use your private area:

    .. code-block:: console

-      [user@hpc3-xx-yy:~]$ cd /pub/ucinetid
+      [user@hpc3-xx-yy:~]$ cd /pub/$USER

+   Download your software distribution via ``curl``, ``wget``  or other method indicated by your software instructions..

+#. **Find and load desired modules**

-   Read your software instructions and figure out what modules provide what you will need for compilation.
+   Read your software instructions and figure out what modules provide tools you will need for compilation.

    We have GCC and Intel compilers, a few versions of OpenMPI, make, cmake and